 - fetal trisomy 21 or other trisomy diagnosed (these babies have high risk of cardiac defects and require continued surveillance)

-- maternal exposure to viruses, for example, rubella during the first trimester of pregnancy,
+- maternal exposure to viruses, for example, rubella during early pregnancy

 - maternal conditions, such as diabetes (type 1), epilepsy, systemic lupus erythematosis (SLE)